argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 - Image Updater git write back code will need to be modified to figure out the correct set of manifest updates to be written back to each source repository in case the application has multiple source repositories.

 - Image Updater controller would need to be able to modify fields in the status of the Application CR in order to maintain state, as described in the following section.
+This would also mean there would be fields in the Application CR that would not be used by Argo CD itself, but by a different component (Image Updater).

 - There could be a case made for separating Image Updater configuration into its own dedicated CRD, however since the application resource is so central to the image update configurations, it would be a lot more intuitive for this configuration to belong within the application CR itself.
 Secondly, having a dedicated CR would mean that the number of required resources on the cluster would double since we would need to have a dedicated image update CR for each application.